 FAQs

-Why do people with ADHD sometimes struggle with eye contact?
-Maintaining eye contact can demand sustained attention and emotional regulation — two areas that may feel effortful for individuals with ADHD.
-Discomfort or overstimulation can make sustained gaze challenging, even when interest and empathy are present.
+Maintaining eye contact demands sustained attention and emotional regulation — two areas that can feel effortful for people with ADHD.
+Discomfort or overstimulation can make holding a gaze difficult, even when interest and empathy are fully present.

-What helps improve visual comfort in ADHD?
 Regular eye exams, vision therapy, ergonomic workspace setups, and intentional screen breaks all support better visual comfort and concentration.

 Taking the Next Step

 Ready to take the next step?
 Schedule an ADHD and vision evaluation with Dr. Lana Ferris and her neuroaffirming team at Haven Health Autism Assessments.
-Their holistic approach identifies underlying factors that affect attention, eye coordination, and visual comfort — helping individuals thrive at school, work, and beyond.

 Haven Health Autism Assessments proudly serves Portland, Vancouver, Irvington, Alameda, Sabin, Lake Oswego, Camas, Ridgefield, West Linn, Sherwood, Happy Valley, Felida, and Hockinson.